iagox86/skullsecurity.org/_posts/2013-01-02-padding-oracle-attacks-in-depth.md

 guid: 'http://www.skullsecurity.org/blog/?p=1318'
 permalink: /2013/padding-oracle-attacks-in-depth
 categories:
-    - Conferences
+    - conferences
-    - Crypto
+    - crypto
-    - Hacking
+    - hacking
-    - Tools
+    - tools
 ---

 This post is about padding oracle vulnerabilities and the tool for attacking them - "Poracle" I'm officially releasing right now. <strong>You can grab the Poracle tool on <a href="https://www.github.com/iagox86/Poracle">Github</a>!</strong>